peoplma/slacktipbot/README.md

 "!tipbot withdraw (coin, amount, address)" - withdraws indicated amount to indicated address.
 Address must be the last word listed in command

-"!tibot help" - links to this readme
+"!tipbot help" - links to this readme